top of page

 Treatment Options for Gum Disease

-The good news is that gum disease is treatable, especially when caught early.
+The good news is that gum it is treatable, especially when caught early.
 The treatment options vary depending on the severity of the condition:

 1. Professional Cleanings

-In the early stages of gum disease, such as gingivitis, professional dental cleanings may be all that’s needed to restore gum health.
-During a cleaning, your dentist or dental hygienist will remove plaque and tartar from above and below the gumline.
-They’ll also offer advice on improving your oral hygiene routine at home to prevent future issues.
+In the early stages, such as gingivitis, professional dental cleanings are often enough to help restore healthy gums.
+During the procedure, your dentist or dental hygienist removes plaque and tartar from both above and below the gumline.
+They may also provide guidance on improving your at-home oral care routine to help prevent future problems.

 2. Scaling and Root Planing